cespi/cespi.github.io/README.md

 - 👋 Hi, I’m @cespi
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning POSTMAN (didn't do well, can't delete or edit specific entries)
+- 🌱 I’m currently learning Flask
-- 💞️ I’m looking to collaborate on Buidling a GUI for Machine learning, Signal Processing and Music Applications
+- 💞️ I’m looking to collaborate on Buidling a GUI for Machine Learning, a GUI for Deep Learning, Signal Processing Software and Music Applications using Sequence Models
 - 📫 How to reach me ...

 <!---